 - Statutory audit fees

 - Professional fees

 - General running costs

+- Executive management

+- Financial management

 The Academy charges for these services on the following basis:

 The costs detailed above are paid out of central retained funds.
 Recharge is on a 60:40 split.